 "Eternity Opera’s production was first rate – professional, accomplished and earnest.
 The cast and orchestra were excellent and four leads were exceptional.
 It deserved its standing ovation."
 Stephen Gibbs, DMS Review.
 Eternity Opera Company brings opera productions to Wellington audiences that can be enjoyed by everyone – from opera fans to first timers.
 The company’s aim is to stage productions that are exciting and accessible to everyone.
 The productions are sung in English, while keeping the quintessential things that makes opera great.

-Powerhouse vocalist Ella Monnery returns to Wellington to debut her very own tribute to the defining divas of the last five decades.
-Experience the divas of music in a 70-minute concert that re-imagines and respects the pillars of powerhouse vocals.
-Icons and legends: Whitney Houston, Celine Dion, Tina Turner, Aretha Franklin and Donna Summer are brought to Wellington by vocalist Ella Monnery.
+Powerhouse vocalist Ella Monnery returns to Wellington to debut her tribute to the defining divas of the last five decades, in a 70-minute concert that re-imagines and respects the pillars of powerhouse vocals.
+Icons and legends: Whitney Houston, Celine Dion, Tina Turner, Aretha Franklin and Donna Summer.
 Featuring supporting vocalists Greer Perenara, Moana Leota and Kree McMillan.
 POWERHOUSE is co-produced by Ella Monnery and Ben Emerson (WITCH).

 Voices of the World

 Stroma New Music Ensemble bring a rich collection of works inspired by non-Western musical traditions from around the world, including the unforgettable song cycle, Luciano Berio’s Folk Songs, sung by outstanding New Zealand soprano Bianca Andrew, and the world premieres of works by Celeste Oram/Rob Thorne and John Psathas, featuring the violin of US virtuoso Keir GoGwilt and the taonga puoro of Rob Thorne and Alistair Fraser.